 What makes them such wonderful co-facilitators is that they know when someone is not being honest in their emotions.
 How many times when we are asked how we are, we say “fine” when the reality may be quite different.

 Sometimes we hide our emotions so well, that they become embodied and stuck and they may come out in unwanted behaviour or even illness.
 The horses give us honest biofeedback, which when acknowledged can help people to transform from denial to congruency and begin to feel safer, happier, and more at one with themselves and the world.

 Describe What a Session Consists of

-A session consists of 90 minutes, initially an assessment is taken to clarify if/how EFHD may be able to help you.
-It is a bespoke programme for each person, that involves, mind/body awareness techniques, observational and practical exercises, an interaction with a horse, which may be reflective or active depending on what is needed.
+A session consists of 90 minutes, initially, an assessment is taken to clarify if/how EFHD may be able to help you.
+It is a bespoke programme for each person, that involves, mind/body awareness techniques, observational and practical exercises, and interaction with a horse, which may be reflective or active depending on what is needed.

 How long is each course?

 Because each person’s needs are different, a bespoke programme is designed for the individual.
 An initial assessment is the first step, and thereafter a contract for services would be drawn up to find the best practice for the individual.

 Who would benefit from this Equine Assisted Human Development Session?